 Why Does the Moon Look Fuzzy?

 Even with the best telescope, you'll notice that you can discern finer lunar or planetary detail on some nights than on others.
-Sometimes the sharpness of the view even changes from one second to the next.
+Often the sharpness of the view even changes from one second to the next.
 At high power, you'll see that planets and stars shimmer and blur on most nights.
 The fault lies not with the scope but with Earth's turbulent atmosphere, and sometimes with very local conditions such as warm air rising from a nearby asphalt driveway that soaked up solar heat all day.
 Astronomers refer to turbulent nights as having bad "seeing."

 Types of Telescopes

 You'll be forgiven for thinking there's an infinite variety from the ads in the astronomical press.
-Yet for all their varied shapes and sizes, types of telescopes can be divided into three classes: refractors, reflectors, and catadioptrics.
+Yet for all their varied shapes and sizes, telescopes can be divided into three classes: refractors, reflectors, and catadioptrics.

 Types of Telescopes: Refractors

 A refractor is the stereotype of how a telescope is supposed to look — a long, gleaming tube with a large lens in front and the eyepiece at the back.